hello-robot/stretch_ai/CONTRIBUTING.md

 git commit --no-verify
 ```

+However, pull requests with failing pre-commit hooks will not be merged.

 ### Pull Requests

 We follow a squash-and-merge strategy for pull requests, which means that all commits in a PR are squashed into a single commit before merging.
 This keeps the git history clean and easy to read.